 Most property owners know to call the carrier and record evidence of the damage.
 Many policies, however, also require reasonable efforts to prevent further damage after the loss occurs.
 Did a tornado remove a maintenance shed door?
 If you can safely move the undamaged lawn care equipment stored inside, your company won’t cover rain damages to that equipment that occurs days after the tornado.

-Did you take reasonable precautions to avoid damage?
+Did I take reasonable precautions to avoid damage?

 Carriers won’t cover losses due to poor maintenance.
 To prove your property structures were properly maintained, keep maintenance, purchase and inspection records to prove structural systems were in good repair or replaced.
 Ensure you schedule regular maintenance of these systems, too.